Samuel Gridley Howe: Work for the blind

 Howe was director, and the life and soul of the school; he opened a printing-office and organized a fund for printing for the blind — the first done in the United States.
 He was a ceaseless promoter of their work.
 Through him, the Institution became one of the intellectual centers of American philanthropy, and by degrees obtained more and more financial support.
+He started the first circulating library in Braille.
 In 1837, Howe admitted Laura Bridgman, a young deaf-blind girl who later became a teacher at the school.
 She became famous as the first known deaf-blind person to be successfully educated in the United States.
 Howe taught Bridgman himself.
 Within a few years of attendance at Perkins Institution, she learned the manual alphabet and how to write.

 Howe originated many improvements in teaching methods, as well as in the process of printing books in Braille.
 Besides acting as superintendent of the Perkins Institution to the end of his life, he was instrumental in establishing numerous institutions of a similar character throughout the country.

 Marriage and family

-On April 23, 1843, at the age of 41, Howe married the younger Julia Ward, the daughter of wealthy New York banker Samuel Ward and Julia Rush (Cutler) Ward.
-Julia was an ardent supporter of abolitionism and was later active in the cause of Woman's Suffrage.
-She composed the "Battle Hymn of the Republic" during the American Civil War.
+On April 23, 1843, at the age of 41, Howe married the younger Julia Ward, a daughter of wealthy New York banker Samuel Ward III and Julia Rush (Cutler) Ward.
+She was an ardent supporter of abolitionism and was later active in the cause of woman's suffrage.
+Ward composed the "Battle Hymn of the Republic" during the American Civil War.

 They had a passionate and stormy marriage.
 Julia wrote in her diary of Howe (whom she referred to as "Chev"):

 At one point Samuel requested a legal separation, but Julia refused.
 Many of their arguments centered on Julia's desire to have a career apart from motherhood.
 While Howe was in many ways progressive by the standards of the day, he did not support the idea of married women having any work other than that of wife and mother.
 He believed that Julia's proper place was in the home.

-The couple had six children: Julia Romana Howe (1844–1886), who married Michael Anagnos, a Greek scholar who succeeded Howe as director of the Perkins Institute; Florence Marion Howe (1845–1922), a Pulitzer prize-winning author, who wrote a well-known treatise on manners and married David Prescott Hall, a lawyer; Henry Marion Howe (1848–1922), a metallurgist who lived in New York; Laura Elizabeth Howe (1850–1943), also a Pulitzer prize-winning author, who married Henry Richards and lived in Maine; Maud Howe (1854–1948), a Pulitzer prize-winning author, who married John Elliott, an English muralist and illustrator; and Samuel Gridley Howe, Jr. (1858–1863), who died at age five.
+The couple had six children: Julia Romana Howe (1844–1886), who married Michael Anagnos, a Greek scholar who succeeded Howe as director of the Perkins Institute; Florence Marion Howe (1845–1922), a Pulitzer Prize-winning author, who wrote a well-known treatise on manners and married David Prescott Hall, a lawyer; Henry Marion Howe (1848–1922), a metallurgist who lived in New York; Laura Elizabeth Howe (1850–1943), also a Pulitzer Prize-winning author, who married Henry Richards and lived in Maine; Maud Howe (1854–1948), a Pulitzer Prize-winning author, who married John Elliott, an English muralist and illustrator; and Samuel Gridley Howe, Jr. (1859–1863), who died at age three.

 Laura and Florence were closest to their father and defended his opposition to Julia's activities outside the home.
 Florence later took up her mother's mantle as a committed suffragette, making public speeches on the subject and writing the book, Julia Ward Howe and the Woman Suffrage Movement (1913).